Your cookie preferences

 What are Magnification and Zoom features?

-Whether watching a show or reading a good book it’s important that you're able to get the clearest view of what you are looking at.
+Whether watching a show or reading a good book, it’s important to get the clearest view of what you're seeing.

 This is just as true on your mobile phone as it is with your favourite paperback.
-Phone makers offer an electronic equivalent to help you get a closer look.
+Phone makers offer an electronic equivalent to help you examine it closer.

-Known as Magnification on Android and Zoom on iPhone, the features do what the names suggest.
-The software magnifies the screen which is intended to help you to see things more clearly.
+Known as Magnification on Android and Zoom on iPhone, these features do what the names suggest.
+The software magnifies the screen, which is intended to help you see things more clearly.

 Who is Magnification and Zoom for?